TritonDataCenter/sdc-cloudapi/docs/index.md

 <a name="image-description"></a>
 ### Images

-By default, you can use SmartOS images.
+By default, SmartOS images should be available to your for use.
 Your SmartDataCenter cloud may have other images available as well, such as Linux or Windows images.
 The list of available images can be obtained with:

+    $ triton images

+or

     $ sdc-listimages

+For example:

+    $ triton images
+    SHORTID   NAME  VERSION  STATE   FLAGS  OS       PUBDATE 2b683a82  base  13.4.0   active  P      smartos  2014-02-28

 <a name="packages-description"></a>